valerasamoylov/react-currency-app/README.md

 # REACT-CURRENCY-APP

-REACT-MOVIEDB is a simple currency information engine made with ReactJS and powered by [Currency] API.
+REACT-CURRENCY is a simple currency information engine made with ReactJS and powered by [Currency] API.

 ### Demo